kenmgrimm/rightstree/docs/patent-application-webform.md

 ### 5. Validation & UX
 - Both problem and solution fields must be non-empty to save.
 - Show validation errors if the user tries to save an incomplete application.
+- The UI must follow mobile-first development principles.
+- The interface must be fully responsive and work well on all device sizes (mobile, tablet, desktop).
-- The UI should be simple, modern, and responsive.
+- Design should be modern, clean, and intuitive with a Grok-like aesthetic.

 ## API Endpoints (Sample)
 - `POST /patent_applications` — Create a new patent application.